Annual Technical Report 2005 on Trademark Information Activities submitted by Norway (SCIT/ATR/TM/2005/NO)

 VIII.
 Matters concerning education and training including technical assistance to developing countries

-The Norwegian Patent Office has exhibits at fairs for industry, trade and oil/gas in order to promote protection of intellectual property, the use of trademark information and other industrial property rights.
-The NPO carried out 41 courses and seminars, covering all aspects of intellectual property rights.
+The Norwegian Patent Office visits fairs for industry, trade and oil/gas in order to promote protection of intellectual property, the use of trademark information and other industrial property rights.
+The NPO carried out 28 courses and seminars, covering all aspects of intellectual property rights in 2005.
 The NPO also cooperate with several universities and colleges in Norway and have a dialogue with the new TTO’s (Technology Transfer Offices) in Norway.

 IX.
 Other relevant matters